resbaz/resbaz2021/brisbane/about.md

 If you would like to get involved in Research Bazaar 2021, please let us know!

 You may want to run a class or workshop, do a talk, chair a panel discussion, offer a social activity, run a stall, or even sponsor some or all of the event.
 You may simply want to get on a mailing list to hear more as our plans for ResBaz 2021 firm up.

-Whatever you want to do, you can let us know through **[this form]**(https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).
+Whatever you want to do, use [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform) to let us know.
 Do join us!
 We look forward to hearing from you.